 - Grind your grass

 - Use a crutch and filter at the joint end to prevent it from becoming soggy

 - Ensure that the joint closes evenly through the usage of a little paper

 - Pack the joint end using a pen so that there can be evenly burnt

 - Keep the contents in by tightly twisting the far joint end

 The exterior of a blunt

-Joint vs a blunt: The critical difference on the outside lies in the materials used in the rolling paper.
+Joint vs blunt: The critical difference on the outside lies in the materials used in the rolling paper.
 For example, in a blunt, there is a mixture of cannabis and tobacco.
 Also, a blunt roll can get wrapped in a cigar wrap.
-Of course, the cigar wraps get made using compressed tobacco.
+Of course, cigar wraps get made using compressed tobacco.

 The interior of a blunt

 Just like a joint, the interior part of a blunt gets made using marijuana strains.
 The strain doesn’t matter, just as is the case with a joint, provided it meets the user’s taste.